Stay safe in the car – tips for women drivers

 - Ensure that your tyre pressure is at the recommended levels.
 Also, check for wear.
 The legal minimum for tread depth is 1.6mm.
 Change worn out tyres and make sure the spare is in good condition too.
 Great quality, robust tyres and a wide variety of branded tyres in Northampton can be purchased from Calmac Tyres Autocentre.
 Book your tyres with them today!

 - Don’t ignore warning lights.
 Check in your manual to see what they mean.
 If you think a fault is developing, get it addressed before it causes a major problem.

 - It’s a good idea to keep a torch, a pair of walking shoes, spare money, a water bottle and a blanket in your car for emergencies.

 - Check that your car insurance cover gives you everything you need.

 Always plan your route if you are going on a long journey.
 Sat navs are extremely useful, but keep an atlas handy just in case.
-It’s also a good idea to discuss your estimated arrival time with the person you are meeting.
+One of my biggest tips for women drivers is to discuss your estimated arrival time with the person you are meeting.

 - Keep windows shut and doors locked when you stop in busy areas.

 - Never keep your valuables in full view, and don’t drive with your handbag on the passenger seat.

 - Don’t pick up hitchhikers.

 - Call your breakdown and recovery service and tell them you are a lone woman driver.
 Most will give you the priority.